tuoreste/tuoreste/README.md

 	He enthusiastically embraces the complex dance of numbers.
 	Chance of an actuarial science bachelor.

-	&emsp; He now adopts a stand within the digital world, &nbsp; learning the craft of programming, a dance with codes' advancement.
+		 He now adopts a stand within the digital world, &nbsp; learning the craft of programming, a dance with codes' advancement.
 	&nbsp; The calendar becomes into his companion as Codingame becomes his muse, nbsp; days and nights entwine, and they are bound together in time's embrace.